UKE Hamburg

 Hamburg

-The University Medical Center Hamburg-Eppendorf (UKE) constitutes the medical faculty of the University of Hamburg, which recently gained the status of an Excellence University in 2019.
-With 506,697 patients, 11,348 employees and 3,338 students, the UKE is the second largest University Medical Center in Germany.
+The University Medical Center Hamburg-Eppendorf (UKE) constitutes the medical faculty of the University of Hamburg, which gained the status of an Excellence University in 2019.
+With 542,944 patients, 14,909 employees and 3,404 students, the UKE is the second largest University Medical Center in Germany.

 Since 2006, the amount of research funding has increased from approx. 30 million EUR to nearly 100 million EUR in 2018, including four Collaborative Research Centers and several transregional and European large-scale projects.